Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 ### Function Deprecation Notice Q2 2026

 The `v1.9.0` slashing upgrade introduces a single slasher per operatorSet that is stored in the `AllocationManager`.
-The below functions will be deprecated in Q2 2026.
+The functions in the leftmost column will be deprecated in Q2 2026 in favor of the newly specified function (if applicable).

 | Function | MigrateTo | Notes |
 | -------- | -------- | -------- |